voxpupuli/puppet-proxysql/README.markdown

 The name of the variable.

 ##### `load_to_runtime`
-Specifies wheter the resource should be immediately loaded to the active runtime.
+Specifies whether the resource should be immediately loaded to the active runtime.
 Boolean, defaults to 'true'.

 ##### `save_to_disk`
-Specifies wheter the resource should be immediately save to disk.
+Specifies whether the resource should be immediately save to disk.
 Boolean, defaults to 'true'.

 ##### `value`
 The value of the variable.